Chemical Formula

 • Lewis formula Also called “Lewis diagrams” or “Lewis structures”, it is a representation similar to the developed formula of a compound, but which indicates the respective electrons shared in each chemical bond between atoms, according to the valence of the elements. involved.
 These electrons are represented by points linked with a line where there is a bond.
 Unshared electrons are also represented using dots on the corresponding atom.
 They are very specific formulas and for technical use.

-You may be interested: Octet Rule
+You may be interested: Genetically Modified Foods

 Examples of chemical formula